rllemos/Team_Yellow/README.md

 - The top five features will be focused on in order to evaluate their connection to the quality

 ### Model Choice
-- The data was split into a train-test-split using SciKitLearn
+- The data was split into a train-test-split using SciKitLearn.
-- The Random Forest Classifier is the preferred model with the highest accuracy score
+- The Random Forest Classifier is the preferred model at this stage with the highest accuracy score (68%), although various other models (Easy Ensemble, Random Oversampling, K-Means clustering, etc) were used.
+- The original target was then binned using a conditional into two categories, high and low quality
+- The Random Forest Classifier's accuracy score improved to 96.4%.
 ----------------------------------------------------------------------------------------------
 ## Questions the team hopes to answer with the data